softquantus/research/q8+_quantum_sparse_nn.md

     dev = qml.device("qiskit.aer", …)
 ```

-* The script first looks for **PennyLane-Lightning-GPU**, a cuQuantum-powered simulator that runs all linear-algebra on the GPU and supports fast *adjoint* differentiation — ideal when you have a CUDA card.citeturn6view0turn7search1
+* The script first looks for **PennyLane-Lightning-GPU**, a cuQuantum-powered simulator that runs all linear-algebra on the GPU and supports fast *adjoint* differentiation — ideal when you have a CUDA card.
 * If that plugin is not available it falls back to **Qiskit Aer** or finally the vanilla `default.qubit` CPU device.
-This progressive fallback pattern is standard for hybrid QML prototypes.citeturn7search0turn7search6
+This progressive fallback pattern is standard for hybrid QML prototypes.

 ---